AdventuresInInfosec/Password-Last-Set-Checker/README.md

 Important: Be sure to update the file paths for both your usernames.txt and the desired output location for the results.
 Execute the Script:

+If script fails or the CSV is blank, you may need to run the domain users script (in this repo).

 Hit Enter to run the script and watch as it processes the usernames!
 Step 3: Review the Results 📊
 Open the password_last_set_results.csv file you generated.